geekodour/o/content/docs/documents/collaborate.md

 -   **No bloat** : Figuring out no bloat solutions to problems related to content management and knowledge management.
 I have special interests in proper organization, using the right tool for the job, building new tools if things don't fit the exact requirements, delivering the most upto-date information to the consumer and having proper archival mechanisms.
 -   **Writing** : I am actually pretty bad at writing but the love for writing is so much in me that I totally consider it a strength.
 I am actively learning to write better.
 -   **Research** : I have never actually done any research for anyone else but I happen to figure out whatever I need, whenever I need it.
 I plan to have a more proper way of thinking about this so that I can do the same for others.
--   **No knowledge, no worries** : Even if I do not know anything about your domain or stack, I'll quickly pick things up and get myself upto speed so that I can compliment what I have to offer, but now specific to your domain.
+-   **No knowledge, no worries** : If I am interested, even if I do not know anything about your domain or stack, I'll quickly pick things up and get myself upto speed so that I can compliment what I have to offer, but now specific to your domain.

 ## What I absolutely cannot contribute to {#what-i-absolutely-cannot-contribute-to}